benjaminbours/portfolio/_projects/en/oddslab.md

 ---
-title: 'Footdata - Football Match Predictions & Analytics'
+title: 'Oddslab - Your Football Prediction Laboratory'
 excerpt: 'An interactive web application for building and testing custom football match prediction models.
 Built with Rust and WebAssembly for blazing-fast client-side calculations.'
 coverImage: '/assets/projects/footdata-2.png'
 date: '2025-10-30'